6 Halloween & Trick-or-Treating Tips for Children with Sensory Needs

 For most families, Halloween is a fun and exciting experience.
 However, for children on the autism spectrum, the excitement, sensory stimulation, and “scary” atmosphere can feel overwhelming.
 We’re here to tell you that anyone can enjoy the festivities—as long as you prepare.

-Tips to make trick-or-treating fun for children with autism or sensory sensitivities:
+Tips to make Halloween fun for children with autism or sensory sensitivities:

 Watch online videos with your child on how trick-or-treating works and review what to say at the door.
 Typically, after knocking on a door and getting an answer, the next step is entering the home, so the concept of taking treats and leaving may be confusing.